karpathy/neuraltalk2/README.md

 You can see an [example visualization demo page here](http://cs.stanford.edu/people/karpathy/neuraltalk2/demo.html).

 **"I only have CPU"**.
 Okay, in that case download the [cpu model checkpoint](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1_cpu.zip).
 Make sure you run the eval script with `-gpuid -1` to tell the script to run on CPU.
 On my machine it takes a bit less than 1 second per image to caption in CPU mode.

+**Running on MSCOCO images**.
+If you train on MSCOCO (see how below), you will have generated preprocessed MSCOCO images, which you can use directly in the eval script.
+In this case simply leave out the `image_folder` option and the eval script and instead pass in the `input_h5`, `input_json` to your preprocessed files.
+This will make more sense once you read the section below :)

 ### I'd like to train my own network on MS COCO